 Like a rock dropped in a still pond, men heard the call and echoed it out to their friends, who in turn called it out to their friends until the calls of retreat filled the air around them.
-Everyone came out of hiding and ran for the gates of the city.
-Mel finally pulled her mind out of the fear and tried to yank her arm out of Faramir's grip.
+Everyone came out of hiding and rushed toward the city gates.
+Mel finally regained her feet and her senses, trying to yank her arm out of Faramir's grip.

 "I have to find Boromir!" she said.

-As much as she tried to believe him, Mel had seen Boromir do too many stubborn, overconfident and stupid things to just take his word for it, even if it was his brother.
-She desperately searched the faces of the retreating soldiers, trying to catch a glimpse of Boromir in the pandemonium that surged around her.
-But there was no sign of him.
-They reached the gates of the city and Faramir grabbed the reins of a horse and handed them to her.
+As much as she wanted to believe him, Mel had seen Boromir do too many stubborn, overconfident and stupid things.
+She desperately searched the faces of the retreating soldiers, trying to catch a glimpse of Boromir somewhere in the surging throng, but there was no sign of him.
+When they reached the gates of the city, Faramir grabbed the reins of a horse and shoved them in her hand.

 Mel shook her head.
-There was another screech and Mel could hear the slow beating of leathery wings.
-She shivered and drew her sword.
-She didn't know what she would do with it, but she felt a little better with it in her hand.
+There was another screech and she could hear the slow beating of wings.
+A shudder trembled through her.
 She shouldn't have left him.
 She should have stayed with him.
 Where was he?
 If they survived this, she was gonna kill him!

-"Ride with the others," Faramir said, drawing his own sword, "I'm going back."
+"Ride with the others," Faramir said, drawing his sword, "I'm going back."

 "Oh no you're not!"
 Mel said, "You ride with the others and I'll go back!"